Sangwa-C/Rest_api/README.md

 ## Description

-This is an app that allows the user to make list of animals and add them to the database, moreover to track endangered animals sighted in the wild.
+This is an app that the users to display notices, identify department and add user in the department all those are added into the database to the database,

-Project which I am provided with the code containing the basic classes, Spark setup, HandlebarsTemplateEngine, hbs template structure, routing in App.java, tests, and database setup instructions.

-The Forest Service is considering a proposal from a timber company to clearcut a nearby forest of Douglas Fir.
-Before this proposal may be approved, they must complete an environmental impact study.
-This application was developed to allow Rangers to track wildlife sightings in the area.

 # Install